An NRI’s perspective on the main changes in India

 The Electric shut-downs are less noticeable: Generators and inverters are minimizing the effects of electric shut downs.
 You don’t see the black-outs and extended cuts, as a result.
 The privatization of the electricity, I am told, should further improve the situation.
 Hurray to the public sector competition.

-Real Estate prices are very high to justify: Not sure what is going on in real-estate, I am not sure how an average middle class house can afford this kind of housing and real-estate market.
+Real Estate prices are too high to justify: Not sure what is going on in real-estate, I am not sure how an average middle class house can afford this kind of housing and real-estate market.
 Not knowing the full extent, I will leave it at that.